MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-enterprise.md

    **Linux**: If using IPTABLES or equivalent firewall service on Linux, then open the port 12805 using `iptables`  or the equivalent command.

-1. From the main utility menu, choose the option **Stop and start services** and restart the compute node so that it can be defined as a service.

 You can now **repeat these steps** for each compute node you want to add.